July249/July249.github.io/about.md

 headshot: /images/headshot.jpg
 ---

-I am a Software Engineering student at [RMIT University](https://www.rmit.edu.au/) in Melbourne.
-Starting November 2016 I will be interning with [Zendesk](https://www.zendesk.com/) in a Data Engineering role.
+I am Software Engineer.
+Starting November 2021, I started a Growth Hacker in Start-up Company as a Business Strategy and Management Team Leader.

-I'm currently doing a lot of work building developer communities around my University.
+I'm currently studying Front-end Web development and Data Science and working in Kaggle.
 I'll chase any opportunity to improve collaboration and outreach in the tech. industry.

-My main areas of interest are in NLP, Agent-Oriented Programming, and Computational Dialectics.
+My main areas of interest are in ML/DL research, Web development, and Computational Physics.

 {% if site.show_talks_section %}
 ## Talks